SparkPlugCapital/voltron-translate/README.md

 ## Usage

-Voltron Translate extends ActiveRecord::Base, ActionController::Base, and ActionView::Base with a __ (double underscore) method that makes internationalization and/or translating static phrases easier.
+Voltron Translate extends ActiveRecord::Base, ActionController::Base, ActionMailer::Base, and ActionView::Base with a __ (double underscore) method that makes internationalization and/or translating static phrases easier.

 Once installed, from any class that extends from any of the three rails classes you can use the double underscore method to allow for real time text translation.
 For example: